michaeldelcid/projects/NBA/readME.md

 ### Requirements

-1. Install packages :
+- Install packages :

-'
+'''
 pip install selenium
 pip install pandas
 pip install numpy
 pip install matplotlib
-'
+'''

-2. Install Python 2.7 Interpreter
+- Install Python 2.7 Interpreter

-3. Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), download the version the *matches* your version of Chrome
+- Install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), download the version the *matches* your version of Chrome
+	- Save the path of 'chromedriver.exe' to your favorite text editor

 - The team data I will be looking at will be:
 	- Games played